Principal Component Analysis#

 Inferential Machine Learning#

-There are no response features, \(y\), just predictor features,
+there are no response features, \(y\), just predictor features,

 Machine learns by mimicry a compact representation of the data